uc-maysrt/it3038c-scripts/Labs/lab7/README.md

 target = requests.get('http://www.uc.edu')
 ```

-The syntax above will load the target url.
+The syntax above will load the target url (uc.edu in this case).
 After the target url is loaded, we can run a few commands that we can run against the URL.

 ```python